 Those having received the sacrament of Confirmation are eligible to serve.
 You are also required to be a registered parishioner and a Roman Catholic in good standing with the Church (practices their faith regularly, by attending Sunday Mass, Holy Days of Obligations, church and community service, participant of a church ministry).
 Our ministry offers a workbook of readings for the current liturgical year and advance schedules.

-Your willingness to serve as an Extraordinary Minister of the Eucharist, reflects not only response to your Baptismal call to serve the people of God, but a commitment to Christ as you share in the preaching, teaching, and leading aspects of the church.
+Your willingness to serve as an Extraordinary Minister of the Holy Eucharist, reflects not only response to your Baptismal call to serve the people of God, but a commitment to Christ as you share in the preaching, teaching, and leading aspects of the church.
 A suitable candidate should have a devotion to the Eucharist and possess the time, health, and willingness to serve in this capacity.
 The individual must be a practicing Catholic, having been Baptized and Confirmed in the Catholic Church, and have an on going relationship with the parish as a registered, active participant.
 Your willingness to commit to a monthly schedule, to prepare properly for your service, and to arrive on time dressed appropriately for your assigned Mass, further reflects that commitment.

 "The Eucharist constitutes the very life of the Church,